 You also need to consider which platforms and formats to use for your native ads as well as the theme and goal for each campaign.

 4: Get creative!

-With the overall structure in place, it’s time to get into the nitty gritty.
+With the overall structure in place, it’s time to get down to the nitty-gritty.
 Develop ideas for the content each campaign will run.
 This requires a good amount of ideation and creativity and at first, just go with it.
 Find inspiration in the goal of the campaign and your knowledge about the audience.

-When crafting the specific ads – and other pieces of contentm- keep the guidelines of the intended publisher in mind.
-Tailor each piece of content to fit the platform, format, campaign goals and the audience. remember that it must blend in with the rest of the content on a specific app, site or publisher.
+When crafting the specific ads - and other pieces of content - keep the guidelines of the intended publisher in mind.
+Tailor each piece of content to fit the platform, format, campaign goals and intended audience.
+Remember that it must blend in with the rest of the content on a specific app, site or publisher.

 5: Collect and optimize

 Data is your ever-present friend.
-You should collect as much relevant data as you’re able to analyze and act on.
-Experiment with different headlines, images and CTAs, then collect data about how they perform to learn what works the best.
+You should collect as much relevant data as you’re able to analyze and act upon.
+Experiment with different headlines, images and CTAs, then collect data about how they perform to learn what works best.